NodeBE4/opinion/_posts/2023-03-27-theoryofdoom.md

 Just pay private companies to violate the first amendment on the government's behalf.
 Like Twitter, before Elon Musk bought it.

+----- __518.2__ -----2023-04-01 22:25:00+08:00:

+The government can and has done that.
+Many suspect that government contracts of this type were the only reason Twitter appeared profitable, before Musk bought it.

+Twitter set up a portal for federal employees to flag content that would be removed from the platform.
+Twitter also throttled the visibility of entire categories of discussion, the activity of specific people (including journalists) and groups.

+The workflow was more complicated than this, but basically here is how it worked:

+1. Employee of the federal government finds content they don't like, people who post content the employee didn't like, conceptual categories, and the like.
+2. Employee of the federal government identifies that content, user or group, or conceptual category to Twitter's so-called "Trust & Safety" team.
+3. Twitter's so-called "Trust & Safety" team removes the information, throttles its visibility, throttles user visibility, etc.

+This bullshit was initially described as necessary to control "misinformation."
+But that was not what Twitter was doing.
+Twitter was engaged in overt censorship of political dissent, among other egregious constitutional violations at the behest of the federal government.
+Some folks at some media outlets knew this was going on and knowingly decided to withhold it from the public.

+But then Elon Musk bought Twitter and this information was made public.
+Astonishingly, the media (except folks like Matt Taibbi) tried to spin this as a good thing.
+More astonishingly, some citizens were ok with the censorship.

+Relatedly, the discussion of these issues has been very nonsensical.
+For example, some argued Twitter had a right to decide how to operate the platform, because Twitter is a private company.

+Those people did not understand that Twitter was censoring content at the behest of the government.
+Obviously, the government's use of a company as its cat's paw to violate the first amendment is just as wrong as doing the same thing, directly.

+Disgraceful.